Paid ads remain the best acquisition channel for any eCommerce brand.

 What are the different types of eCommerce advertising?

-When we say advertising most people probably think of PPC or Facebook ads, but the truth is that there are a whole bunch of other types of advertising that can be just as profitable and help scale your eCommerce brand.
+When we say advertising most people probably think of a PPC agency running Google Ads or Facebook Ads, but the truth is that there are a whole bunch of other types of advertising that can be just as profitable and help scale your eCommerce brand.

 Pro tip: if you’ve been successful with one type of advertising you might want to test expanding to other types of advertising.
 Use the rich keyword and audience data that you have from your existing campaigns on other platforms.